 In 2018, voters in MN House District 38A will elect a representative.
 District 38A includes Lino Lakes, Centerville, Lexington, Circle Pines, and part of Blaine.
-The candidates are:
+You can read about the candidates below, or watch a forum held by the North Metro Mayors Association here.

 About: Kevin Fogarty is a husband, father, grandfather, and a blue-collar union member.
 Kevin and his wife Mary have lived in Centerville for over 30 years and raised three daughters.
 Their family has since expanded to include three sons-in-law and seven grandchildren.
 Kevin grew up on his family’s farm south of Belle Plaine and at 14 started working on his uncle’s dairy farm.
 Kevin has been a Teamster since 1982 and used to be a truck driver for Lakeville Motor Express.
 He currently is a school bus driver for Centennial Public Schools and a member of the Teamsters 320.
 Kevin graduated from the University of Minnesota Waseca and served on the Centerville Park Board.